shelialia/tp/docs/DeveloperGuide.md

 3. `check-out 3`  when the guest list is at least of length 3 and the third guest has status `CHECKED-OUT`.</br>
    **Expected**: An error is displayed, stating that the chosen guest already checked out.

-4. `check-out 3` when guest list is shorter than length 3.</br>
+4. `check-out x` when guest list is shorter than length x.</br>
    **Expected**: An error is displayed, stating that the stated guest index is invalid.

 5. `check-out`</br>
    **Expected**: No input guest index provided.
-Error message appears, stating that a guest index must be included in the `check-in` command.
+Error message appears, stating that the provided check-out command is invalid and the correct check-out command format.

 ### Saving data